 About the EPI

-The 2020 Environmental Performance Index (EPI) provides a data-driven summary of the state of sustainability around the world.
-Using 32 performance indicators across 11 issue categories, the EPI ranks 180 countries on environmental health and ecosystem vitality.
+The 2022 Environmental Performance Index (EPI) provides a data-driven summary of the state of sustainability around the world.
+Using 40 performance indicators across 11 issue categories, the EPI ranks 180 countries on climate change performance, environmental health, and ecosystem vitality.
 These indicators provide a gauge at a national scale of how close countries are to established environmental policy targets.
 The EPI offers a scorecard that highlights leaders and laggards in environmental performance and provides practical guidance for countries that aspire to move toward a sustainable future.

 EPI indicators provide a way to spot problems, set targets, track trends, understand outcomes, and identify best policy practices.
 Good data and fact-based analysis can also help government officials refine their policy agendas, facilitate communications with key stakeholders, and maximize the return on environmental investments.
 The EPI offers a powerful policy tool in support of efforts to meet the targets of the UN Sustainable Development Goals and to move society toward a sustainable future.